menu hamburger logo

 eFootball is a compelling part of global football culture.
 The boundary between simulation and reality is becoming increasingly blurred and every day around the world, millions of living rooms are transformed into virtual pitches.

 With hundreds of millions of fans living out their passion for the beautiful game virtually, eFootball is here to stay.
-The exhibition presents how the FIFA series and FIFA’s eFootball tournaments are part of the global phenomenon that is eSports.
+The exhibition presents how FIFA games and eFootball tournaments are part of the global phenomenon that is esports.

 7.1_eFootball_3x2_dsc-5242-1200x674px@2x